aseemdeodhar/ride351ma/content/post/2024-02-04-stub-towns/index.md

 So how did I incorporate them in a ride?
 I would take a slight detour and just cross the border enough to 'ride through' that town.
 As such, as of August, there were 663 towns where I rode less than 2 miles, and 24 towns where I rode less than 1 mile.
 My goal for the 2024 riding season is to cover as many of these as I can. **For these rides, I am going to consider renting a car**.

 This table contains a running list of all towns where I have biked less than 1 and 2 miles.
-As and when I complete a ride, the list will grow smaller.
+As and when I complete a ride, the list will grow smaller
 <div style="border: 1px solid #ddd; padding: 0px; overflow-y: scroll; height:200px; overflow-x: scroll; width:100%; "><table class=" lightable-paper" style='color: black; font-family: "Arial Narrow", arial, helvetica, sans-serif; margin-left: auto; margin-right: auto;'>
  <thead>
   <tr>